Marriott Vacations Worldwide Co. (NYSE:VAC) Shares Purchased by State Street Corp

-State Street Corp raised its position in Marriott Vacations Worldwide Co.
-(NYSE:VAC – Get Rating) by 2.6% during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,079,058 shares of the company’s stock after purchasing an additional 27,056 shares during the quarter.
-State Street Corp owned 2.53% of Marriott Vacations Worldwide worth $182,919,000 at the end of the most recent quarter.
+State Street Corp boosted its position in Marriott Vacations Worldwide Co.
+(NYSE:VAC – Get Rating) by 2.6% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 1,079,058 shares of the company’s stock after purchasing an additional 27,056 shares during the period.
+State Street Corp’s holdings in Marriott Vacations Worldwide were worth $182,919,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors have also recently added to or reduced their stakes in VAC.
-Total Clarity Wealth Management Inc. acquired a new position in Marriott Vacations Worldwide during the 4th quarter valued at approximately $25,000.
-Sageworth Trust Co of South Dakota bought a new stake in shares of Marriott Vacations Worldwide in the 4th quarter worth $28,000.
-UMB Bank N A MO acquired a new stake in shares of Marriott Vacations Worldwide during the fourth quarter worth $31,000.
-Dark Forest Capital Management LP acquired a new stake in shares of Marriott Vacations Worldwide during the third quarter worth $57,000.
-Finally, Verdence Capital Advisors LLC acquired a new stake in shares of Marriott Vacations Worldwide during the fourth quarter worth $208,000.
-Institutional investors own 86.67% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+Total Clarity Wealth Management Inc. acquired a new stake in Marriott Vacations Worldwide in the fourth quarter valued at about $25,000.
+Sageworth Trust Co of South Dakota acquired a new stake in Marriott Vacations Worldwide in the fourth quarter valued at about $28,000.
+UMB Bank N A MO acquired a new stake in Marriott Vacations Worldwide in the fourth quarter valued at about $31,000.
+Dark Forest Capital Management LP acquired a new stake in Marriott Vacations Worldwide in the third quarter valued at about $57,000.
+Finally, Verdence Capital Advisors LLC acquired a new stake in Marriott Vacations Worldwide in the fourth quarter valued at about $208,000.
+Hedge funds and other institutional investors own 86.67% of the company’s stock.

-A number of research analysts have recently weighed in on VAC shares.
-Deutsche Bank Aktiengesellschaft lowered their price target on Marriott Vacations Worldwide from $205.00 to $202.00 in a report on Tuesday, May 17th.
-StockNews.com cut Marriott Vacations Worldwide from a “buy” rating to a “hold” rating in a research report on Saturday, May 28th.
-One research analyst has rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $201.40.
+A number of equities research analysts recently commented on the stock.
+StockNews.com downgraded shares of Marriott Vacations Worldwide from a “buy” rating to a “hold” rating in a research report on Saturday, May 28th.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of Marriott Vacations Worldwide from $205.00 to $202.00 in a research report on Tuesday, May 17th.
+One investment analyst has rated the stock with a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $201.40.

 Marriott Vacations Worldwide (NYSE:VAC – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
-The company reported $1.70 earnings per share for the quarter, beating analysts’ consensus estimates of $1.47 by $0.23.
-The company had revenue of $1.05 billion for the quarter, compared to the consensus estimate of $1.04 billion.
-Marriott Vacations Worldwide had a return on equity of 9.84% and a net margin of 3.23%.
-The firm’s quarterly revenue was up 38.6% on a year-over-year basis.
-During the same quarter in the prior year, the business posted ($0.49) EPS.
-Research analysts anticipate that Marriott Vacations Worldwide Co. will post 9.93 earnings per share for the current fiscal year.
+The company reported $1.70 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.47 by $0.23.
+Marriott Vacations Worldwide had a net margin of 3.23% and a return on equity of 9.84%.
+The company had revenue of $1.05 billion during the quarter, compared to the consensus estimate of $1.04 billion.
+During the same period last year, the firm earned ($0.49) EPS.
+The company’s revenue for the quarter was up 38.6% on a year-over-year basis.
+Sell-side analysts forecast that Marriott Vacations Worldwide Co. will post 9.93 earnings per share for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 9th.
-Investors of record on Thursday, May 26th will be paid a dividend of $0.62 per share.
-This represents a $2.48 annualized dividend and a yield of 1.68%.
-The ex-dividend date is Wednesday, May 25th.
-Marriott Vacations Worldwide’s payout ratio is presently 82.67%.
+Stockholders of record on Thursday, May 26th will be paid a dividend of $0.62 per share.
+The ex-dividend date of this dividend is Wednesday, May 25th.
+This represents a $2.48 dividend on an annualized basis and a dividend yield of 1.68%.
+Marriott Vacations Worldwide’s dividend payout ratio (DPR) is 82.67%.

-In related news, VP Michael E. Yonker sold 1,000 shares of the firm’s stock in a transaction on Friday, March 25th.
-The stock was sold at an average price of $155.35, for a total transaction of $155,350.00.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, EVP Lizabeth Kane-Hanan sold 6,308 shares of Marriott Vacations Worldwide stock in a transaction dated Friday, March 18th.
-The shares were sold at an average price of $157.44, for a total value of $993,131.52.
+In other news, VP Michael E. Yonker sold 1,000 shares of the firm’s stock in a transaction that occurred on Friday, March 25th.
+The shares were sold at an average price of $155.35, for a total transaction of $155,350.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Lizabeth Kane-Hanan sold 6,308 shares of the firm’s stock in a transaction that occurred on Friday, March 18th.
+The stock was sold at an average price of $157.44, for a total transaction of $993,131.52.
 The disclosure for this sale can be found here.
 Company insiders own 2.60% of the company’s stock.

 Marriott Vacations Worldwide Corporation, a vacation company, develops, markets, sells, and manages vacation ownership and related products.
 It operates through two segments, Vacation Ownership and Exchange & Third-Party Management.
 The company manages vacation ownership and related products under the Marriott Vacation Club, Grand Residences by Marriott, Sheraton Vacation Club, Westin Vacation Club, Hyatt Residence Club, and Marriott Vacation Club Pulse brands.